francismontalbo/s3ar_unet/README.md

 This repository serves as proof and supplement to a submitted research article.

-The software is designed, developed, and test by Dr. Francis Jesmar P. Montalbo of Batangas State University.
+The software is designed, developed, and tested by Dr. Francis Jesmar P. Montalbo of Batangas State University.